Quentin-G/Synchronisation-flux-RSS/README.md

 You just need [Python 2](https://www.python.org/downloads/) to execute the files.

+For the social networks API, you may use the pip bundle (rss_sync_bundled.tar.bz2).
+Don't forget to install [wheel](#https://pypi.python.org/pypi/wheel) using this command:

+    pip install wheel

+Then you can install all the dependancies as following:

+    tempdir=$(mktemp -d /tmp/wheelhouse-XXXXX)
+    (cd $tempdir; tar -xvf /path/to/bundled.tar.bz2)
+    pip install --force-reinstall --ignore-installed --upgrade --no-index --use-wheel --no-deps $tempdir/*

 ###Building on Unix
 First download the sources on the link above.
 Type "./configure" in the current directory and when it finishes, type "make".
 This creates an